Enterwell/react-starter/README.md

 ## Developing using Storycap

 For a more organized development of components and pages, we use `Storybook` as we have already mentioned earlier.
-One of its add-ons we use in the application is called [Storycap](https://github.com/reg-viz/storycap).
+One of its add-ons we use is called [Storycap](https://github.com/reg-viz/storycap).

 `Storycap` crawls `Storybook` and generates images of all defined stories.
 With the help of these generated images, we can make it easier for us to review PRs and all new future changes.

-Within `project.json` two scripts have been defined that are used for this purpose.
+Two scripts have been defined within `project.json` that are used for this purpose.

 ```bash
 yarn storycap-approve